pranigopu/stream-processing-with-kafka/docs/setting-up-kafka-cluster.md

 {"error_code": 500, "message": "Failed to find any class that implements Connector and which name matches io.confluent.connect.http.HttpSourceConnector, available connectors are: ...
 ```

-The error shows that the HTTP Source connector was not actually installed or Kafka Connect could not find it.
+The error shows that the HTTP Source connector was not actually installed in the connector with Kafka Connect, or Kafka Connect could not find it.
 The connector installation in the `command` section failed or the plugin path was not configured correctly.
 Hence, this seems like a runtime issue, and pre-installing the connector in the image was a potential solution to eliminate runtime installation issues.
 Hence, [`src/Dockerfile.connect`](../src/Dockerfile.connect) was used and the Docker Compose file was changed accordingly, and this resolved this issue.

 ## Docker Compose for Kafka initialiser (init-container pattern)
 ```yaml